Palm Pre: From the ashes comes their saviour? June 8, 2009

 Getting Mobile Right – Guiding Principles November 6, 2008

-Posted by fredillies in Gadgets n Gizmos, eBusiness.1 comment so far
+Posted by fredillies in eBusiness, Gadgets n Gizmos, Uncategorized.1 comment so far

 I’ve been thinking a lot about mobile apps lately.
 As many of you know I’m a huge fan of the iPhone… and from the day the iPhone SDK (software developers kit) and App Store were launched, I’ve been convinced that most people had no IDEA how much this was going to change the game in the mobile arena.
 I sat through a session on Mobile Commerce at the Internet Retailer conference in Chicago this past summer, and the pundits from the research companies put up countless boring slides about what % of the mobile market Nokia had, and the infinitesimal % of online sales that were coming from mobile.